Fusion-Data-Platform/fdp/README.rst

 ==============================

-Fusion Data Platform (FDP) is a data framework for magnetic fusion experiments.
+Fusion Data Platform (FDP) is a data framework in Python for magnetic fusion experiments.
 FDP streamlines data discovery, access, management, and visualization.

 Resources
 ===========